dankamongmen/notcurses/README.md

 (infinite scrolling can be disabled, resulting in a line segment rather than a torus).
 This works naturally with keyboard navigation, mouse scrolling wheels, and touchpads (including the capacitive touchscreens of modern cell phones).
-The "panel" comes from the underlying ncurses objects (each entity corresponds to a single panel) and the "reel" from slot machines.
+The term "reel" derives from slot machines.
 An ncreel initially has no tablets; at any given time thereafter, it has zero or more tablets, and if there is at least one tablet, one tablet is focused (and on-screen).
 If the last tablet is removed, no tablet is focused.
 A tablet can support navigation